-12.10 Name spaces
+12.9 Name spaces

 There is one name space hierarchy in SystemVerilog.
 A type name may be not be the same as an instance name.

-Types include modules, interfaces, and data types.
-Instances include tasks, functions, procedures, variables, constants and labels as well as module and interface instances.
+Type names include modules, interfaces, and data types.
+Instance names include tasks, functions, procedures, variables, constants and labels as well as module and interface instances.